Training Advice

 If you’ve never cycled in the mountains before, we’ll make sure you have the advice and encouragement to take this on.
 A lack of experience shouldn’t hold you back if you think you can make the time to train for long, steady cycling days.

-In the New Year, we will bring you together into regional whatsapp groups.
+In the New Year, we will invite you to regional whatsapp groups.
 This is so that you can arrange to meet up with fellow Loopers for training rides, mutual support and encouragement.

 It’s up to you how much you want to join in with your whatsapp group.
 There’s certainly no pressure to get involved, but for those who do, it can provide a fantastic sense of camaraderie even before we reach the roads of France!